2ndQuadrant/pglogical/README.md

 Once the provider node is setup, subscribers can be subscribed to it:

-	SELECT pglogical.create_subscriber(
+    SELECT pglogical.create_node(
-		subscriber_name := 'subscriber1',
+        node_name := 'subscriber1',
-        provider_name := 'provider1',
-        local_dsn := 'host=thishost port=5432 dbname=db',
+        dsn := 'host=thishost port=5432 dbname=db'
+    );

+    SELECT pglogical.create_subscription(
+        subscription_name := 'subscription1',
         provider_dsn := 'host=providerhost port=5432 dbname=db'
     );
 (run this on the subscriber node)

 ### Node management

 Nodes can be added and removed dynamically using the SQL interfaces.

-- `pglogical.create_provider(provider_name name)`
+- `pglogical.create_node(node_name name, dsn text)`
-  Creates a provider node.
+  Creates a node.

   Parameters:
-  - `provider_name` - name of the new provider, currently only one provider is allowed per database
+  - `node_name` - name of the new node, only one node is allowed per database
+  - `dsn` - connection string to the node, for nodes that are supposed to be providers, this should be reacheble from outside

-- `pglogical.create_subscriber(subscriber_name name, local_dsn text,
+- `pglogical.pglogical_drop_node(node_name name, ifexists bool)`
-  provider_name name, provider_dsn text, replication_sets name[],
-  synchronize_schema boolean synchronize_data boolean)`
-  Creates a subscriber node.
+  Drops the pglogical node.

   Parameters:
-  - `subscriber_name` - name of the subscriber, must be unique
+  - `node_name` - name of the existing node
-  - `local_dsn` - connection string to the subscriber, this is used for initial synchronization and administration tasks
+  - `ifexists` - if true, error is not thrown when subscription does not exist, default is false

+### Subscription management

+- `pglogical.create_subscription(subscription_name name, provider_dsn text,
+  replication_sets text[], synchronize_structure boolean,
+  synchronize_data boolean)`
+  Creates a subscription from current node to the provider node.

+  Parameters:
-  - `provider_name` - name of the provider to which this subscriber will be connected
+  - `subscription_name` - name of the subscription, must be unique
   - `provider_dsn` - connection string to a provider
   - `replication_sets` - array of replication sets to subscribe to, these must already exist, default is "default"
-  - `synchronize_schema` - specifies is to synchronize schema from provider to the subscriber, default true
+  - `synchronize_structure` - specifies if to synchronize structure from
+    provider to the subscriber, default true
-  - `synchronize_data` - specifies is to synchronize data from provider to the subscriber, default true
+  - `synchronize_data` - specifies if to synchronize data from provider to the subscriber, default true

-- `pglogical.drop_provider(provider_name name)`
+- `pglogical.pglogical_drop_subscription(subscription_name name, ifexists bool)`
-  Removes the provider and disconnect all subscribers from it.
+  Disconnects the subscription and removes it from the catalog.

   Parameters:
-  - `subscriber_name` - name of the existing provider
+  - `subscription_name` - name of the existing subscription

-- `pglogical.drop_subscriber(subscriber_name name)`
+  - `ifexists` - if true, error is not thrown when subscription does not exist, default is false

+- `pglogical.alter_subscription_disable(subscription_name name, immediate bool)`
-  Disconnects the subscriber and removes it from the catalog.
+   Disables a subscription and disconnects it from the provider.

   Parameters:
+  - `subscription_name` - name of the existing subscription
+  - `immediate` - if true, the subscription is stopped immediately, otherwise it will be only stopped at the end of current transaction, default is false

+- `pglogical.alter_subscription_enable(subscription_name name, immediate bool)`
+  Enables disabled subscription.

+  Parameters:
-  - `subscriber_name` - name of the existing subscriber
+  - `subscription_name` - name of the existing subscription
+  - `immediate` - if true, the subscription is started immediately, otherwise it will be only started at the end of current transaction, default is false

 ### Replication sets